United Kingdom–United States relations: War on terror and Iraq War

 Sixty-seven Britons were among the 2,977 victims killed during the terrorist attacks on the World Trade Center and elsewhere on September 11, 2001.
 Al-Qaeda was the attacker.
 Following the attacks, there was an enormous outpouring of sympathy from the United Kingdom for the American people, and Blair was one of Bush's strongest international supporters for military action against Al-Qaeda and the Taliban.
 Indeed, Blair became the most articulate spokesman.
 President Bush told Congress that "America has no truer friend than Great Britain".

-The United States declared a War on Terror following the attacks.
+The United States declared a war on terror following the attacks.
 British forces participated in NATO's war in Afghanistan.
 Blair took the lead (against the opposition of France, Canada, Germany, China, and Russia) in advocating the invasion of Iraq in 2003.
 Again, Britain was second only to the US in sending forces to Iraq.
-Both sides wound down after 2009, and withdrew their last troops in 2011.
+Both sides wound down after 2009 and withdrew their last troops in 2011.
 President Bush and Prime Minister Blair provided sustained mutual political and diplomatic support and won votes in Congress and parliament against their critics at home.
-During this period Secretary of Defense Donald Rumsfeld said that "America has no finer ally than the United Kingdom."

-The 7 July 2005 London bombings emphasised the difference in the nature of the terrorist threat to both nations.
-The United States concentrated primarily on global enemies, like the al-Qaeda network and other Islamic extremists from the Middle East.
-The London bombings were carried out by homegrown extremist Muslims, and it emphasised the United Kingdom's threat from the radicalisation of its own people.
+During this period, Secretary of Defense Donald Rumsfeld said that "America has no finer ally than the United Kingdom."
+The 7 July 2005 London bombings emphasised the difference in the terrorist threat to both nations.
+Terrorism against the United States and its military assets was primarily committed by foreign groups, like the al-Qaeda network and other Islamic extremists from the Middle East.
+The London bombings were carried out by homegrown extremist Muslims, and they emphasised the United Kingdom's threat from the radicalisation of its own people.